Mitha1328/Band-Website/README.md

 The design must encase the Boy's edgy side and it must be aesthetically trendy and catchy to the eyes of the young girl fandom.
 I took some inspiration from One Direction's Original Website too.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
-You can include the XD share url.

 Features:
  1)Using Flex-Box:
     Using flex-box to decorate the website makes it really easy to transform into a Responsive Html Site.